janu0510/Final_Project_Submission/README.md

 Below are the loss and accuracy on validation and test dataset.
 Here test loss = validation and eval loss = test

 ![](data.png)

+Conclusion: The results for this task using CNN Classifier shows good performance in terms of accuracy with 81% on test dataset.
+This can be improved further and optimized using large training dataset.
+Additionally, the training images can be pre-processed using image processing libraries and packages which will further enhance the testing results.